 Angelo Flaccavento is one of Italy’s most successful fashion journalists, although it is perhaps more accurate to refer to him as a writer due to the artistry of his prose, and the deft manner with which he addresses the sociological impact of the fashion industry and fashion itself.

 Flaccavento told The Sartorialist, “I love words.
 I think fashion is a fantastic subject as it’s the most immediate, acute, and precise reflection of society.
-It keeps me excited, because it is constantly changing; the more fashion moves, the more my writing style evolves – a mutual feeding I truly enjoy.
-A book (already in the making) may be the next step in my career.”
+It keeps me excited, because it is constantly changing; the more fashion moves, the more my writing style evolves – a mutual feeding I truly enjoy.”

-Arguably one of fashion’s best-dressed men, Flaccavento is certainly one of its most erudite voices, having contributed to titles including Il Sole 24 Ore, GQ, Fantastic Man, and L'Uomo Vogue.
+Flaccavento is certainly one of the fashion industry’s most erudite voices, having contributed to titles including Il Sole 24 Ore, GQ, Fantastic Man, and L'Uomo Vogue.
+He is a contributing editor to The Business of Fashion .